ebeagusamuel/CryptoGists/README.md

 ```Ruby
     bundle exec rspec --format documentation
 ```
+(Note that to run the test, you will need to have chrome browser installed on your computer)

 ### Deployment
 The project was depolyed to heroku.
 If you set up AWS S3 for active storage and want to deploy your own copy to heroku, then you will need to allow heroku access the encrypted API keys by running